 Draft release: Anand et al

-Something as simple as chatting with your neighbours about their new energy-efficient home renos can affect climate change predictions, a new University of Guelph study reveals.
+Something as simple as chatting with your neighbours about their new energy-efficient home renos can, if scaled up, affect climate change predictions, a new University of Guelph study reveals.

 Using a new model that couples human behaviour to climate systems, Canadian researchers including a U of G ecologist have discovered that social processes affect climate change predictions, a finding that may hold out a way to stem or even reduce global warming.

-Environmental sciences professor Madhur Anand worked with colleagues at the University of Waterloo to develop a new mathematical model that, for the first time, accounts for social processes in climate predictions.
+Environmental sciences professor Madhur Anand, who heads the Global Ecological Change & Sustainability Laboratory, worked with colleagues at the University of Waterloo to develop a new mathematical model that, for the first time, accounts for social learning in climate predictions.

 Their results appear in a paper published in PLOS Computational Biology.

-Anand said human behaviour affects natural systems including climate, and that climate systems in turn affect behaviour.
+Anand said human behaviour affects many natural systems including climate, and that climate systems in turn affect behaviour.
 But social processes are often neglected in climate models, she said.

 “Climate change is a human-made problem.
 That’s very well-understood by scientists,” she said.
 “But we’re stuck in terms of uptake of that knowledge and response.
-We’ve established the science of climate change.
-What do we need to do slow it down?”
+We’ve established the science of climate change and understand many of the impacts.
+But what do we need to do slow it down?”

-The researchers believe much of the answer lies in coupling climate change models with social learning, or how learning from others affects our opinions or actions.
+The researchers believe much of the answer lies in coupling climate change models with social learning, to model how learning from others affects our opinions or actions, combined with other mitigation strategies.
+This comes from almost a decade of interdisciplinary work Anand has now undertaken with her collaborator Prof. Chris Bauch (Waterloo), on what they call “coupled human-environment systems.”
+“We’ve studied everything from pest management to forest sustainability to human disease spread and found that human behavior is key,” Anand says.

 For the study, they combined a common climate prediction model with a new human behaviour model to look at interactions.

-They found that social learning about mitigation strategies, such as hearing a friend has bought a new hybrid car, can influence individuals’ behaviour in ways that ultimately affect climate outcomes.
+They found that social learning about mitigation strategies, such as hearing a friend has bought a new hybrid car or switched to a plant-based diet, can influence social norms in ways that ultimately affect climate outcomes.

 Anand said the rate of social learning is key.
-If social learning is low, with only a few people attempting to mitigate carbon emissions, it will take longer to alter climate change predictions.
+If social learning is low, with only a few people attempting to mitigate carbon emissions, it will take longer to alter social norms and in turn alter climate change predictions.

-If more people become mitigators through social learning such as attending town hall meetings, taking courses or talking with neighbours, “the faster the population will switch, and that will have a direct effect on reducing CO2 emissions.”
+If more people become mitigators through social learning such as attending town hall meetings, taking courses or talking with neighbours “the faster the population will switch, and that will have a direct effect on reducing CO2 emissions.”

 Using the model to simulate steps needed to hold global warming to 1.5 degrees Celsius over pre-industrial levels as called for last fall in a special report by the Intergovernmental Panel on Climate Change (IPCC), the team found that low social learning would ultimately fall short of the target.

-Higher social learning would bring the target within reach, although not for decades.
+Higher social learning is required to bring this target within reach.

-Anand said the socio-climate model suggests the best approach combines high social learning with mitigation measures such as government regulation.
-For example, widespread media coverage of last year’s IPCC report was followed by the announcement of Ottawa’s new carbon tax on fuels – and rebates -- in provinces and territories lacking emissions pricing plans, including Ontario.
+Anand said the socio-climate model suggests the best approach combines high social learning with novel mitigation measures such as government regulation or new technology development.
+For example, when widespread media coverage of last year’s IPCC report was followed by the announcement of Ottawa’s new carbon tax on fuels – and rebates -- in provinces and territories lacking emissions pricing plans, including Ontario.